networknt/light-doc/content/en/tool/light-bot/why-light-bot.md

 ### Linxu and Git only

 Our target is the cloud-native environment, and we don't need to worry about Windows support and other version control system like DevOps tools.
-This will save us 80 percent of the time and resource to deliver a light-weight and optimized solution for our target user base.
-If you look at the most popular DevOps tool Jenkins, it has built an OS abstract layer to support multiple operating systems and an SCM abstract layer to support all type of version control systems like CVS and SVN, etc. This makes the code very hard to reason about, and at the same time, you lose the opportunity to optimize it.
+This will save us 80 percent of the time and resources to deliver a light-weight and optimized solution for our target user base.
+If you look at the most popular DevOps tool Jenkins, it has built an OS abstract layer to support multiple operating systems and an SCM abstract layer to support all types of version control systems like CVS and SVN, etc. This makes the code very hard to reason about, and at the same time, you lose the opportunity to optimize it.

 ### Cache Local Repositories